 How to Compare Social Energy Tariffs

 Social energy tariffs are designed to help families across the UK pay for their energy.
 These tariffs are specifically aimed at helping households that fall into the category of being in “fuel poverty”.
-A household is deemed to be in fuel poverty if its gas and electricity bill is equal or greater than 10% of its income.
+A household is deemed to be in fuel poverty if its energy bill is equal or greater than 10% of its income.

 Whilst many people may currently be on social energy tariffs, these plans are to be done away with by 2015.
 Other initiatives are to be introduced such as the warm home discount.

 What will happen if I am on a social energy tariff?

 If you are currently on a social energy tariff, then your energy supplier will have plans to slowly transition you onto a new rate.
 However it is important to note that not everybody who qualified for a social energy plan is eligible for the warm home discount.
 This means that it is important to find out what type of a plan your energy company intends to put you on.

 If you are eligible for the warm home discount, then you will receive a onetime some of £135 to put towards your energy bills.
 To make the most of this payment, it would be wise to find the most competitive plan that is available to you.
 The best way to find the cheapest electricity or gas deals is by running an energy comparison on our website.